dtscott9/Hangman-Kotlin-/README.md

 player guesses a letter that they think the word may contain, and they do so until the complete word is revealed to them.
-If the player guesses incorrectly, a body part is added to hangman.
+If the player guesses incorrectly, a body part is added to the hangman.
 If the hangman is complete, the game is over.

 Demonstration Video: